Misc. Notes

 Paul Freise wrote of his father:

-"Being a printer by trade, Hermann was quite meticulous and exacting.
+"Being a printer by trade, Herman was quite meticulous and exacting.
 He was a stern, strict disciplinarian.
 One would think of him as a perfectionist.
 He liked the plowed furrows to be straight!
 He was well-read, and he endeavored to improve his knowledge by further reading in both English and German.
 He subscribed to newspapers in both languages for both he and Bertha wished to gain fluency in English.
 To a degree they both did, certainly to the point of conversing adequately.
 Hermann encouraged his children to know both languages though they mostly spoke German at home.
 They also kept in touch with their families in Germany.
 Because he was trained as a printer, Herman occasionally worked as a printer when necessary, possibly in Jamestown and also for a German-language newspaper in New Salem, and so was able to supply food for the table, especially in the early homestead years before farming became productive.
 However, he did demand considerable work from his wife and children.
 He firmly believed in education and saw to it that his children received as much as possible in a nearby country school.
 He had been concerned about religion but found the conduct of some church members disillusioning.
 Shortly before his death he again showed an interest in religion."

 Dr. Freise also mentioned that Herman insisted his wife and children worked hard, in part, so that he could visit the beer parlor in town.
 When Herman died, his two sons had to take over the farm.
 Charles was 19 and Paul, who stayed home from school for a year or two, was 14.
 Charles farmed there until he retired to town while Paul became a doctor.